-While filming nearby, Tom Cruise, along with a 20-member entourage, including Steven Spielberg, visited a Lexington, Virginia, Dairy Queen.
+While filming nearby, Tom Cruise, along with a twenty-member entourage including Steven Spielberg, visited a Lexington, Virginia Dairy Queen.
 Cruise saw a jar on the counter with a photo of Ashley Flint and her story.
-Flint was in a go-cart accident a few months earlier, leaving her family with a mountain of hospital bills.
-Cruise put $5000 cash into the jar.
+Flint had been in a go-cart accident a few months earlier, leaving her family with a mountain of hospital bills.
+Cruise put 5,000 dollars cash into the jar.

-During the filming of the underwater scenes (where the ferry capsizes) Steven Spielberg played a prank on Tom Cruise and Dakota Fanning by playing the dramatic music from Jaws (1975) (also one of Spielberg's films) through the massive underwater speakers on the sound stage.
+During the filming of the underwater scenes (where the ferry capsizes), director Steven Spielberg played a prank on Tom Cruise and Dakota Fanning by playing the dramatic music from Jaws (1975) (also one of Spielberg's films) through the massive underwater speakers on the sound stage.

 The tripod design for the alien machines is based on H.G.
 Wells' original description from his book, including the heat rays at the ends of arms.
 The "red weed" is also from the novel, as is the alien "need" for humans.

 There are very few panoramic images in this movie.
 Almost all shots, especially during the tripod attacks, were filmed with the camera set at a person's eye-sight.
 This manner of filming was influenced by the amateur footage of the terrorist attacks on New York City of September 11, 2001.